neebs12/lambda-microvm-github-runner/README.md

 # Lambda MicroVM GitHub Runner

-Lambdas can run for 8 hours now via MicroVMs.
-This runs GitHub Action jobs on it!
+Lambdas can run for 8 hours using MicroVMs.
+This runs GitHub Action jobs on top of it.

 <p align="center">
   <img src="assets/screenshot-sample.png" alt="Lambda MicroVM GitHub Runner logo" />